 Every photo from every modern camera (and most phones) carries an EXIF block with structured metadata:

-A good EXIF photo renamer on Mac reads all of this and turns it into a clean filename โ€” plus, with AI vision, a subject description the EXIF alone can't provide.
+A good EXIF photo renamer on Mac reads all of this and turns it into a clean filename.
+With AI vision on top, you also get a subject description that EXIF alone can't provide.

 What macOS gives you natively (not much)